 Median Sale Price

-This chart shows the Median price for closed sales from the Greater Albuquerque Association of Realtors data and is updated monthly.
-Median price refers to the middle value of all home sale prices in this specific area, where half of the homes are sold for higher prices and half for lower prices.
+This chart shows the median price for all closed sales in the Greater Albuquerque Housing Market in the previous month.
+The median price is the middle value of all homes closed in the month.
+Half of the homes are sold for higher prices and half for lower prices.
 It is a useful indicator of market conditions and is less influenced by extreme values compared to the average sale prices.
 However, the median price can change seasonally because the size of homes selling in the spring and early summer usually are larger and have higher prices.

 Average Sale Price